List of NASCAR tracks

 This is a list of tracks which have hosted a NASCAR race from 1948 to present.
 Various forms of race track have been used throughout the history of NASCAR, including purpose-built race tracks such as Daytona International Speedway and temporary tracks such as the Los Angeles Memorial Coliseum.

 NASCAR national series race tracks

-The following is a list of race tracks currently used by NASCAR as part of its NASCAR Cup Series, NASCAR Xfinity Series, or NASCAR Craftsman Truck Series for the 2026 racing season or after.
+The following is a list of race tracks currently used by NASCAR as part of its NASCAR Cup Series, NASCAR O'Reilly Auto Parts Series, or NASCAR Craftsman Truck Series for the 2026 racing season or after.